Reflecting on Life

 — Sara Henderson

-That is all character building and it takes real courage to let a failed dream go.
-How tough is it to accept the loss of money and pride on a project that did not work out?
+That is all character building; it takes courage to let a failed dream go.
+How tough is it to accept the loss of money and pride in a project that did not work out?
 Ouch.

-I have had to do this many times, but because I am crazy enough to try things out, I also succeed at lots more things than most other people.
+I have had to do this many times, but because I am crazy enough to try things out, I also succeed at many more things than most others.

 Success doesn’t happen randomly.
-Career development and education are all things that require a lot of work and commitment at the start but give a great return as time goes on.
+Career development and education require a lot of work and commitment at the start but yield great rewards over time.

 Then when you do reach your goal, there are new challenges to face!
 We learn that sometimes people do not want you to get too successful as it pricks sharply at their own limitations and guilt.